Android 9.0 Pie (API 28)

 - Auto Brightness feature modifies screen brightness based on your own personal preferences.

-- Wind Down option lets Android users set a specific bed time that enables Do Not Disturb and turns the entire phone’s
+- Wind Down option lets Android 9.0 Pie (API 28) users set a specific bed time that enables Do Not Disturb and turns the entire phone’s

 - interface gray to discourage further use at night.